 Then there’s the custom magazine rack Dad built into the wall of Mom’s bathroom, complete with wiring for her phone.
 They call it the phone booth.
 Haven’t you always wanted to make a call from the john?

-Probably the cutest of Dad’s creations is his storage solution for Mom’s many pairs of reading glasses.
-She has at least a dozen pairs of cheapie drug store magnifiers that Dad would find scattered all over the house.
+Probably the cutest of his creations is his storage solution for Mom’s many pairs of reading glasses.
+She has at least a dozen pairs of cheapie drug store magnifiers that Dad finds scattered all over the house.
 So he designed a shelf above her desk with a built-in row of little felt-lined cubbyholes to protect them from scratches.
 Pure genius.

 I like to think I inherited Dad’s problem-solving, let’s-make-it-better mindset.
 (At my job we call this continuous improvement, but if I ever start sounding like a consultant here, somebody please stage an intervention!)
 Anyway, that’s my excuse for constantly rearranging the stuff in my cabinets and closets, something that might drive you crazy if you lived with me.